revoltchat/rfcs/rfcs/rfc-0003-discriminators.md

 # Rationale and alternatives

-Discriminators appear to show the least disadvantages out of all of the solutions discussed so far.
+Discriminators (with display names and a restricted character set) appear to show the least disadvantages out of all of the solutions discussed so far.

 | Solution                                                                | Description                                                                                                           | Users have desired username | Selling disincentivized | Privacy | Usability | Difficulty |
 | ----------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | :-------------------------: | :---------------------: | :-----: | :-------: | :--------: |